Former youth in care

 Cree and Métis | Williams Lake, BC | First Nations and Indigenous Studies, minor in Law and Society

 Verukah began her undergraduate studies at Langara College before arriving at UBC as a transfer student, where, as a youth from care, she didn’t have to pay tuition fees.
-Now in the fourth year of her degree, she has excelled in her classes, built a strong network of lifelong friends, and is proud to call UBC home.
+Now having graduated with two UBC degrees, she has excelled in her classes, built a strong network of lifelong friends, and is proud to call UBC home.

 "University can be so daunting to youth in care because it is a four-year commitment.
 However, there is no other place that I would have rather spent these last few years than here.
 I can honestly say that I have found the family I always wanted at UBC."